romancardenas/Group_E_Simulation_Lifecycle/README.md

 - Taylor et al. identify the democratization of M&S as a challenge to be addressed [2].
 Researchers now require adequate tools that will support them in building online platforms, mobile applications, developing customized robot behaviors, planning the use of space, etc. These tools empower researchers in fields other than M&S to collaborate across multiple application domains.

+<b>[1]</b> <i>R. M. Fujimoto, "Research challenges in parallel and distributed simulation," ACM Transactions on Modeling and Computer Simulation (TOMACS), vol. 26, no. 4, p.
+29, 2016.</i>

+<b>[2]</b> <i>S. J. Taylor, A. Khan, L. K. Morse, A. Tolk, L. Yilmaz, J. Zander, and P. J. Mosterman, "Grand challenges for modeling and simulation: simulation everywhere — from cyberinfrastructure to clouds to citizens," Simulation: Transactions of the Society for Modeling and Simulation International, vol. 91, no. 7, pp. 648-665, 2015.</i>

+## Software Purpose

 In this project, we propose to implement a workflow-based approach meant to support the complete simulation lifecycle.
 Through this system, users will be able to submit geospatial data, convert them into spatial DEVS simulation models, and execute the simulation using the Cadmium simulator developed at the Advanced Real-Time Simulation Laboratory.
 Simulation results will then be optimized for web visualization in the DEVS WebViewer developed in the same laboratory.

 The purpose of this software is to address the two challenges previously identified.
-Automated generation of large-scale spatial simulation models from GIS data seeks to lessen the burden of modeling for its users.
+Automated generation of large-scale spatial simulation models from GIS data seeks to lessen the burden of modeling for modelers.
 The integration of several already existing applications (Model generator, Cadmium & DEVS WebViewer) through this software aims at democratizing the simulation lifecycle for non-expert users.

-<b>[1]</b> <i>R. M. Fujimoto, "Research challenges in parallel and distributed simulation," ACM Transactions on Modeling and Computer Simulation (TOMACS), vol. 26, no. 4, p.
-29, 2016.</i>

-<b>[2]</b> <i>S. J. Taylor, A. Khan, L. K. Morse, A. Tolk, L. Yilmaz, J. Zander, and P. J. Mosterman, "Grand challenges for modeling and simulation: simulation everywhere — from cyberinfrastructure to clouds to citizens," Simulation: Transactions of the Society for Modeling and Simulation International, vol. 91, no. 7, pp. 648-665, 2015.</i>

 ## Software Requirements

+# First release

-1. Users must be able to provide geospatial data as a source for the model generation workflow:
+1. Users must be able to provide geospatial data as a source for the model generation workflow, in the following geospatial data formats: shapefile, csv, geojson.
+The data file should also contain attributes.

-	1. All geometric primitives (point, line and polygon)
-	2. Spatial network data
-	3. In all common geospatial data formats (shapefile, geopackages, csv, geojson, etc.)
-2. Users must be able to provide attribute data in common formats (csv, excel, json) for the model generation process.
+2. Users must be able to select the simulation model from a library of models.

+3. The system should be portable to any mainstream operating systems : Linux, MacOS, Windows

+# Second release

+4. The system should be able perform spatial analysis of the geospatial data provided to establish model parameters.
+The system must support common spatial analysis functions to establish neighborhood and parameters:
+	1. Topological relationships (intersection, contains, within, touches, etc.)
+	2. Geospatial statistics
+	3. Network distance analysis
+	4. Spatial buffers

-3. Users must be able to provide a workflow file that contains the steps for automated model generation
-4. The system must automatically execute the workflow to convert geospatial data into a Cadmium model configuration file.
+5. Users must be able to provide a workflow file that contains the steps for automated model generation.
+The system will automatically execute the workflow to convert geospatial data into a Cadmium model configuration file.
 	1. Map geospatial features onto simulation models from an existing library of parametric models
 	2. Establish neighborhoods or couplings through spatial analysis of the geospatial data
 	3. The file output must be a json file properly formatted according to Roman’s model generation process

-5. The system must support common spatial analysis functions to establish neighborhood and parameters:
-	1. Topological relationships (intersection, contains, within, touches, etc.)
-	2. Network distance analysis
-	3. Volume analysis
-	4. Spatial buffers
-	5. Voronoi diagrams
-	6. Geospatial statistics
-6. The system must support common SQL like function to determine model parameters
-7. The system must automatically convert the model configuration into a Cadmium model using an existing configuration generator.
-8. The system must compile the simulator for the model, execute the simulation and return the results.
+6. The system will execute the simulation and return the results.

+# Third release

-9. The system must convert the Cadmium results into a common specification for web based visualization through existing conversion web service
+7. The system must convert the Cadmium results into a common specification for web based visualization through existing conversion web service

-10. The system must store the converted results into a remote database through existing web services
-11. The users must be able to configure a visualization through existing web service and retrieve a URL to access the remotely hosted, existing web visualization platform.
+8. The system must allow users to configure a simulation visualization (color, classification of data, number of classes, map symbology, etc.) for the DEVS WebViewer application.

 ## Software Releases
 The software will be released in 3 versions.